 - Have the largest average class size; or

 - Are identified as a priority or focus school

 - Districts must ensure that all professional learning activities are coordinated with other federal, state and locally funded professional learning.

-- Districts shall use Title II, Part A funds to get teachers highly qualified.
+- Districts shall use Title II, Part A funds to develop and advance teacher effectiveness.

 Equitable Distribution of Teachers